NationalGenomicsInfrastructure/genomics-status/README.md

 # Genomics Status

-Genomics Status is a Tornado web app for visualizing information and statistics regarding SciLifeLab Genomics platform operations.
+Genomics Status is a Tornado web app for visualizing information and statistics regarding operations by NGI Stockholm at SciLifeLab.

-Status interfaces with StatusDB; the CouchDB database instance we're using at SciLifeLab to store metadata in various forms.
-Document specifications for StatusDB are available in the internal wiki.
+Genomics Status interfaces with StatusDB; the CouchDB database instance used to store metadata in various forms.
 Documentation about CouchDB can be found [here](http://guide.couchdb.org/).

 ## Installing and running genomics status